Large crowd challenges Barnegat mayor over LGBTQ comments

 Cirulli and Deputy Mayor John Novak stressed that no township services would ever be denied to anyone based on sexual preference.

-"What I'd also like to say is that -- you all know my background," referring to his career as an educator.
+"What I'd also like to say is that — you all know my background," Cirulli said, referring to his career as an educator.
 "We have all the laws on the books that protect everyone from every type of bullying."

 "I wasn't protected in high school.
 I wasn't at all," said one young man from the back of the room.
 "I got a pass to leave class 10 minutes early so I wasn't around other kids."